theheking/babs-rna-seq-2024/practical_overview/Week2A_Exploring_Dataset.md

 ![OVerview](../assets/img/overview_rna_seq.png)

-Overview of the experimental steps in a RNA-seq protocol.
+Overview of the experimental steps in an RNA-seq protocol.
 The cDNA library is generated from isolated RNA targets, sequenced and the reads are mapped against a reference genome or transcriptome.
 Downstream data analysis depends on the goal of the experiment and can include, among other things, assessing differential expression, variant calling or genome annotation.

-## What is the difference between single and paired end reads?
+## What is the difference between single and paired-end reads?
 With paired-end sequencing, both ends of the fragment are sequenced.
-With single-end seuqecing, only one end is of a fragment is sequenced.
+With single-end sequencing, only one end of a fragment is sequenced.

 Accessing the original archived data